ehuan2/tf-binding/ReadMe.md

 # 🧬 Transcription Factor Binding Prediction 🧬

 TF-binding prediction can be easily achieved through the motif scorings of the sequence, however the sequences that remain overlapping are difficult to classify with accuracy.
-This GitHub repository is the implementation of the paper: TODO INSERT PAPER LINK HERE!
+This GitHub repository is the implementation of the paper: https://drive.google.com/file/d/16eQ9wBZkh2MYc5stWbwQUWuM3819rsWp/view?usp=sharing.

 ## Requirements setup
 We setup everything with conda as shown below: